nl en

 I am getting an error message.
 What now?

-It may be possible that My Fund is temporarily not working.
+It may be possible that Mijn Fonds is temporarily not working.
 Try again at another time.
 If it is still not possible to request or upload something a few hours later, please contact us at mijnfonds@cultuurparticipatie.nl.

 Granted applications

-Where can I find the letter about the awarding of my project?
+Where can I find the decision letter about the awarding of my project?

-You can find this letter in My Fund.
+You can find this letter in Mijn Fonds.
 Click on the file number: there you will find all communications related to your application, including the decision letter.

 What does the Fund expect from me when I am awarded a grant?